-As part of the risk transfer strategy, the Group obtains third party insurance cover to cover major operational risks where cost-effective premiums can be obtained.
+As part of the risk transfer strategy, the Group obtains third party insurance cover to cover major operational risks where costeffective premiums can be obtained.
 In addition, a comprehensive Business Continuity Management is established to ensure critical business functions can be maintained, or restored in a timely manner, in the event of material disruptions from internal or external events.

 The ultimate authority for all operational risk management matters is delegated by the Board of Directors to the CEO Committee.
-It is in turn, supported by the GOLRC, comprising senior management members of various business divisions and support units.
-The RMCD, CEO Committee and the GOLRC are the main reporting and escalation committees for operational risk matters.
+It is in turn, supported by the GOLRC/ Group CEOs Committee an executive committee which comprises senior management members of various business divisions and support units, Group Chief Risk Officer and Head of Operational Risk.
+The RMCD, CEO Committee and the GOLRC/ Group CEOs Committee are the main reporting and escalation committees for operational risk matters.
 These matters include significant operational risk incidences or findings, deliberations on regulatory and supervisory changes and their impact on operational risk and deliberation and endorsement of operational risk mitigation measures and risk management strategies.